mp-balaji/nutrition_analysis_rest_api/README.md

 Why Google Cloud SQL?

 Cloud SQL is a fully managed relational database service offered by Google Cloud Platform.
-It allows you to run and manage popular databases like MySQL, PostgreSQL, and SQL Server in the cloud without the overhead of database administration.

-Cloud SQL provides features like automated backups, scaling, high availability, and security, making it easy to deploy, maintain, and scale databases for your applications in the cloud.
+It allows you to run and manage popular databases like MySQL, PostgreSQL, and SQL Server in the cloud without the overhead of database administration.Cloud SQL provides features like automated backups, scaling, high availability, and security, making it easy to deploy, maintain, and scale databases for your applications in the cloud.

 ### Kubernetes